fdq09eca/asc-remake/_posts/2020-07-14-aviation-data-base.md

 ---
 # Introduction

-This data set aimed at providing a general view on the development of aviation industry within Asia-Pacific Economic Cooperation (APEC) in the past decade (2005 -2019).
+This data set aimed at providing a general view on the development of aviation industry within Asia-Pacific Economic Cooperation (APEC) in the past decade.
 This data hope to serve as a platform to introduce the recent development of the fast-growing aviation industry in APEC to the public, as well as to provide the basic information and inspiration for academic purpose and policy making.

-The annual data are collected from government departments and airport operating corporations (for further information, please check the sheet “*Sources*”).* Nearly 50 major airports from APEC member economies are investigated in terms of their number of passengers, volume of cargo and number of flights.
+The annual data from 2005 to 2019 are collected from government departments and airport operating corporations (for further information, please check the sheet “*Sources*”).
+Nearly 50 major airports from APEC member economies are investigated in terms of their number of passengers, volume of cargo and number of flights.*

 # Description of parameters